LuisRPertierra/EcologicalKnowledgeShortfalls-Antarctica/Fig 2B. Value of Information (Radar Charts).md

 # 	FIGURE 2B.
-VALUE OF INFORMATION ASSESSMENTS OF KNOWLEDGE GAP FILLING FOR PRACTICAL APPLICATIONS
+VALUE OF INFORMATION ASSESSMENTS
 ## VALUE OF INFORMATION Heatmaps

 The Antarctic expert evaluations inform on the relative perceived knowledge gaps per group.
 However they do not attribute a value of relevance for practical applications since all knowledge disciplines have the same